 The HIV/AIDS on the Front Line Conference is the premier regional conference serving Orange County, Riverside County, San Bernardino County, and Los Angeles County.
 This conference is the nation’s oldest annual conference focusing on HIV.
 This conference provides state-of-the-art information to enhance the care of individuals living with HIV and is usually held in-person at the University of California, Irvine campus.

 With the continuing global pandemic, we will be holding the conference virtually this year with multiple sessions.
 The faculty will be comprised of national, regional, and local experts.
 Topics that are critical in HIV diagnosis, management, and prevention will be presented.
-The content will include Antiviral Therapy, HIV Prevention, Sexually Transmitted Infections, Health Disparities and Barriers to Care, Mental Health and Substance Use.
+The content will include HIV treatment and prevention, co-morbid infections (Monkeypox and COVID-19), mental health, substance use, social determinants of health, and STIs.

 The planning committee consists of the PAETC – OCIE faculty, Orange County Health Care Agency HIV leadership, and HIV Community Based Organizations.
 The committee membership represents different disciplines and diversity that reflect the attendees.